-- (a) In the Jacks Point area of the Jacks Point Resort Zone (excluding Hanley Downs), any subdivision occurring within any Residential (State Highway) Activity Area R(SH) Activity Area), with the exercise of Council's discretion limited to the cumulative effect of subdivision and development on landscape and amenity values, particularly as viewed from State Highway 6. - b) Within the FP(1) Activity Area of the Jacks Point Resort Zone the construction of any residential unit which has not been created in accordance with Rule 15.2.17.2(ii) Hanley Downs Conservation Lots, with the Council's discretion restricted to the creation of open space, creation of conservation benefits and effects on landscape and amenity values.(b) Residential and Visitor Accommodation Activities (all excluding buildings) in Activity Area FP-1
+- (a) In the Jacks Point area of the Jacks Point Resort Zone (excluding Hanley Downs), any subdivision occurring within any Residential (State Highway) Activity Area R(SH) Activity Area), with the exercise of Council's discretion limited to the cumulative effect of subdivision and development on landscape and amenity values, particularly as viewed from State Highway 6. - (b) Commercial activities, community activities and visitor accommodation, located within the R(HD) and R(SH-HD) Activity Areas located within the Hanley Downs area of the Jacks Point Resort Zone, including the addition, alteration or construction of associated buildings, with the Council's discretion restricted to: - (a) Location, scale and external appearance of buildings, access and carparking and associated earthworks and landscaping. - (b) Whether commercial activities and community activities principally meet the needs of local residents - (c) Premises licensed for the sale of liquor (including both off-licences and on-licences) located within the R(HD) and R(HD-SH) Activity Areas located within the Hanley Downs area of the Jacks Point Resort Zone, with the Council's discretion restricted to: - (a) Location - (b) Scale of the activity including whether or not it principally meets the needs of local residents - (c) Residential amenity values - (d) Noise